sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 **Acceptance Criteria**
 * All columns fit on the page
 * I can see a title for each column
-* I can see a total number of all projects the Developer being searched for is working on
+* I can see a total number of all products the Developer being searched for is working on
-* Only projects where the developer is assigned to are shown
+* Only products where the developer is assigned to are shown

 ## Questions